Revature-Training-1302/notes/week9/ebs-instructions.md

   - Make sure RDS is up and running
   - To restart the environment, click on Actions and then Restart App Server
   - To rebuild the application (like if you made changes to the source code), click on Actions and then Rebuild Environment
+  - Make sure to set port number to 5000

   ## Create a Code Pipeline
+  1. Navigate to AWS Code Pipeline
+  2. Click "Create Pipeline"
+  3. For source, click Github version 2
+  4. Create a connection to your Github account
+    - Give a connection name
+    - Click Install new app
+    - Choose your account, or whatever org your repo is attached to
+  5. Enter the repository name
+  6. Under branch, select main
+  7. Keep CodePipeline default
+  8. For Build Provider, select AWS CodeBuild and select the code build that we set up
+  9. For deploy, select Elastic Beanstalk
+  10. Pick the Elastic Beanstalk that we set up